Check AI Brand Mentions: 5 Methods from Free to Automated

 When your brand gets mentioned in coverage about AI recommendations or in "best of" lists, that's a positive signal for future AI training data.
 When it's absent from such coverage, that's a gap to address.

-Method 5: Third-Party AI Monitoring Tools (Paid, Ongoing)
+Method 5: Third-Party AI Brand Monitoring Tools (Paid, Ongoing)

 For sustained visibility tracking, manual methods don't scale.
-Dedicated AI monitoring platforms automate the query-response-analysis loop and give you trend data over time.
+Dedicated AI monitoring platforms automate the query-response-analysis loop and give you trend data over time, making it easy to check AI brand mentions systematically.

 What to look for in an AI monitoring tool: